The Difference Between Sales And Marketing

 Marketing is planned and structured around long-term goals and objectives.
 Since the essence of running marketing campaigns and skits is to create a broad awareness for any brand, the conversion period is usually long-term, and so, the campaigns are tied around ensuring the long-term results have valuable effects.

 As for sales, the focus is on the short-term, because this is the department that ensures prospects quickly convert into customers.
-Results are expected on a daily, weekly, and monthly basis, and so, this is the key department that ensures the organization generates revenues that’d enable it become cashflow positive.
+Results are expected on a daily, weekly, and monthly basis, and so, this is the key department that ensures the organization generates revenues that’d enable it to become cashflow positive.

 The distinction in the vision timelines is a core difference between sales and marketing.